-It’s a delight when software, websites or apps make it simple to get something done.
-That easy feeling is often thanks in part to user experience (UX) writers, who write language to help people successfully use digital products.
+It’s a delight when software, websites or apps make it easy to get something done.
+That quiet joy is often made possible in part by skilled user experience (UX) writers, who produce the language that helps people use digital products to accomplish their objectives.

-High-tech UX teams need talented writers to collaborate with researchers and designers, according to Torrey Podmajersky, a staff UX writer for Google, where she creates the tools for support experiences.
-She got her start as a UX writer for Microsoft’s Xbox, and went on to literally write the book on how to succeed in UX writing — Strategic Writing for UX was published in 2019.
+High-tech UX teams need talented writers to collaborate with researchers and designers, according to Torrey Podmajersky, a guest lecturer at UW’s Information School who runs her own UX content firm, Catbird Content.
+Torrey got her start as a UX writer for Microsoft’s Xbox, and went on to literally write the book on how to succeed in UX writing — Strategic Writing for UX (2019).

-User experience is one of the fastest-growing fields in high tech.
+User experience is one of the most dynamic fields in high tech.
 What’s the specific role of a UX writer?

 User experience teams translate business and customer goals into sets of steps that move people forward.
 UX writers focus on content — human-centered copy that guides users in the right voice and tone.